johannschopplich/nuxt-api-party/docs/essentials/data-fetching-methods.md

 ## Method 1: Reactive Data Fetching

-Use `useMyApiData` composables in your components and pages to fetch and reactively update data.
+Use `useMyApiData` composables in components and pages to fetch and reactively update data.
 These composables integrate seamlessly with Nuxt's hydration and caching systems.

 ```vue
 <script setup lang="ts">